 Speaking of funding your account, I found this part of the process to be much easier.
 For select banks, connecting your account is as simple as logging into your bank’s online service (via the popular Plaid service) as you would from their app or website.
 Alternatively you can manually enter your account and routing numbers in order to link them to Robinhood.
 I ended trying both options as my Wells Fargo was available to link, while my Discover Bank account had to be added manually.

-One great thing about Robinhood is that, once you initiate a transfer from your bank, it allows you to access your funds right away.
+One great thing about Robinhood is that, once you initiate a transfer from your bank, it allows you to access your funds right away (up to $1,000, that is).
 You also have the option to set up recurring transfers so that you’re automatically adding to your investment funds.
 While I haven’t tried out that automation just yet, I’ve definitely been impressed with the speed in which money is transferred, allowing me to snag a good price on a stock instead of waiting around for funds to clear.

 Finally, I should also mention that Robinhood has a unique referral program that incentivizes users to share with their friends.
 When you invite people to join Robinhood using your special link, you’ll both earn a free stock when their application is approved.
 The type of stock you earn is random but 1 in 150 people can earn a premium stock, including Apple, Facebook, or Berkshire Hathaway (sidenote: while they don’t say as much, it’s probably safe to assume they mean $BRK-B and not $BRK-A as the latter trades for around $306,000 a share…).
 Meanwhile 1 in 80 people will receive either GE, Ford, or Kinder Morgan, with the everyone else receiving some other stock.
 In other words, feel free to use my link.